Auckland Inorganic Reuse Project

 - The next step involves an approval process which will, by mutual agreement lead to the next stage.

 - For those groups who meet the criteria to be an Approved Outlet, an Online Safety Link will be sent to you to complete.
 Once this is completed you will be invited to attend a site induction at the Waste Management site.
 This first induction is being planned for the September 17th with more information to follow.

-Another way of accessing reusable items is through Community Recycling Centres.
-Auckland Council is developing a network of Community Recycling Centres across the city where people can drop off (and purchase) unwanted goods at any time of the year.
+Another way of accessing reusable items is through Community Recycling Centers.
+Auckland Council is developing a network of Community Recycling Centers across the city where people can drop off (and purchase) unwanted goods at any time of the year.
 Two have opened so far (in Waiuku and Helensville) and there is a plan for 10 more to be established over the next 10 years.